edinhodzic/jersey-rest-service-archetype/README.md

 - [ ] improve the parameters used with the archetype
     - make them more self explanatory and could probably get away with less of them
 - [ ] improve the README.md which the archetype generates for a project
+- [ ] create an archetype like this but using SBT and Play instead